-In addition to the many features provided by the Managed Play Store to manage your Private Apps, you can also manage and distribute the Apps you have hosted in Applivery.
+In addition to the many features provided by the Managed Play Store to manage your Private Apps, you can also manage and distribute the Apps you have hosted in Applivery or even in other platform.
 There are a few requirements and steps that you should follow in order to enable that feature:

 - You must have an active Android Developer License